UserBulba/TorSite/README.md

 This repository contains a Dockerized solution for hosting a hidden website using Nginx, Hugo, and Tor.

+> **Note**: This project contains two versions of images, Alpine and Debian.
+To switch between them, change the base image in `.env` file.
+The Alpine image is primarily used.

 ## Installation

 Use makefile to 'build' the project: